nyakowint/xsoverlay-keyboard-osc/README.md

 If you have any other annoyances raise an issue and I might be able to fix it

+If you need help you can do the above or ask in my dev server [discord](https://discord.gg/BrUacrw4cy)

 ## Build from source

 Check the .csproj or actions workflow